Summer Alpine Bags

-I think a 900 bag would be over the top for alpine stuff (summer or winter!), unless it’s for a high base camp, and a bag like the Quantum 250 is fine as long as it doesn’t get really cold (I’ve used a 450 in the alps in winter, which was very borderline).
+I think a 900 bag would be over the top for alpine stuff (summer or winter!) unless it’s for a high base camp, and a bag like the Quantum 250 is fine as long as it doesn’t get really cold (I’ve used a 450 in the Alps in winter, which was very borderline).
 Some climbers still go without a bag at all (I remember Jules Cartwright telling me he’d never taken a sleeping bag on a summer alpine route), and alpine nights are shorter and not too cold.
-Personally I think the weight of a light bag is worth it, as it both gives you a good nights sleep (on the route and at the base), plus it gives you a confidence boost you can bivy, instead of pushing on when it’s not a good idea.
+Personally, I think the weight of a light bag is worth it, as it both gives you a good nights sleep (on the route and at the base), plus it gives you a confidence boost you can bivy, instead of pushing on when it’s not a good idea.

 When cutting the loft of your sleeping bag to a minimum here are a few thoughts.

 Get a superlight bivy bag that breathes well and has a full hood.
 Goretex is the most storm proof but is heavy, bulky and expensive.
-Half and half bags (pu and gore) don’t work for alpine stuff either, and Id probably go for an Epic bag, or make my own out of proofed Pertex.
+Half and half bags (PU and gore) don’t work for alpine stuff either, and I’d probably go for an Epic bag, or make my own out of proofed Pertex.

 Take enough clothes with you to boost the heat of the bag, including dry socks.

-If you’re expecting a tough night, then go to bed late (finish in the dark and take your time brewing up), and get up early, meaning you’re static for as short at time as possible (less sleep - if you can - but also less suffering if you can’t).
+If you’re expecting a tough night, then go to bed late (finish in the dark and take your time brewing up), and get up early, meaning you’re static for as short a time as possible (less sleep - if you can - but also less suffering if you can’t).

 Using a bothy shelter will boost your warmth (I’ve been trying to get Terra Nova to make an unproofed one designed for climbing, but so far no luck), as will spooning up, or zipping two bags together.

-Also as you’ve got a down bag, make sure it’s in a light waterproof stuffsack, as Alpine routes can get pretty wet!
+Also as you’ve got a down bag, make sure it’s in a light waterproof stuff sack, as Alpine routes can get pretty wet!

 Hope that helps.